-This is definitely my type of recipe.
-It’s quick, uses a lot of fresh ingredients, is filling and flavorful!
-This pasta packs protein (white beans and parmesan), veggies (tomatoes and spinach) and carbohydrates (pasta), making it a great one-dish meal.
-You can serve it up as is (vegetarian) or add some sliced grilled chicken for the carnivores.
+This Tuscan White Bean Pasta is definitely my type of recipe.
+It’s quick, uses a lot of fresh ingredients, is very filling, and flavorful.
+This pasta packs protein (white beans and parmesan), veggies (tomatoes and spinach), and carbohydrates (pasta), making it a great one-dish meal.
+You can serve it up as is for a lighter main dish, or add some sliced grilled chicken to make it a bit more filling.

 Tuscan White Bean Pasta